virtual-labs/exp-sinr-uplink-iitkgp/experiment/procedure.md

 ## 1.2 Starting Experiment 5B :-

-* Step 2: Let Experiment 5B (Uplink) is chosen.
-Click on the button START.
-A page appears with a dialogue box asking for your name.
+* Step 2:  A page appears with a dialogue box asking for your name.
 Enter your name and click OK.

 <div align="center">
     <img src="images/instruction11.png" alt="Large Scale Fading">